nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-*  The UI generates a profile page where details of the fosterer are shown as `nil`.
-*  The respective field descriptions can be keyed in and saved by the user through the `save` command.
 *  Valid cases of a fosterer entry in the section 'Adding a fosterer through the main window' are still applied in this alternative way to add a fosterer.

 </div>